 Hormones circulate through the body but are designed to be picked up by the target when needed.
 So, what happens when something interferes?
 These interferences are known as endocrine disrupters and can act in many different ways, such as mimicking the correct hormone and then arriving at the destination, blocking the original hormone, blocking the hormone from bonding at the correct destination, or decreasing the effect the hormone should have.

 When any of these endocrine disrupters occurs, it can cause a variety of symptoms.
-Some of the causes of these interrupters include diabete, stress, tumor, chemotherapy or radiation, chemicals, weight gain, or injury.
+Some of the causes of these interrupters include diabetes, stress, tumor, chemotherapy or radiation, chemicals, weight gain, or injury.

 Things That Happen To Your Body When You Have A Hormone Imbalance (WOMEN)